-- A. No person shall operate an OHV or UTV without first obtaining a permit from the Village of Durand as set forth in this section. - B. Permits will be issued for each fiscal year (May 1 to April 30) with no proration. - C. Permits shall be granted for the operation of an OHV or UTV by the applicant only and will remain valid for the particular OHV or UTV only as long the OHV or UTV continues to meet all of the requirements of this Chapter. - D. The first-time annual cost of a permit is \$75.00 per OHV or UTV and shall be paid to the Village of Durand by the applicant.
+- (a) No person shall operate an OHV or UTV without first obtaining a permit from the Village of Durand as set forth in this section. - (b) Permits will be issued for each fiscal year (May 1 to April 30) with no proration. - (c) Permits shall be granted for the operation of an OHV or UTV by the applicant only and will remain valid for the particular OHV or UTV only as long the OHV or UTV continues to meet all of the requirements of this Chapter. - (d) The first-time annual cost of a permit is \$75.00 per OHV or UTV and shall be paid to the Village of Durand by the applicant.
 The annual cost of a renewal permit will be \$50.00 for each subsequent year.
-Proof of current insurance coverage will be required and verified prior to the issuance of a renewal permit. - E. Every application for a permit shall be made on the form(s) as provided by the Village of Durand which shall contain the following information: - a.
-Name and address of applicant - b.
-Name of liability insurance carrier and proof of insurance - c.
-Serial number, make, model and description of the OHV or UTV - d.
-Waiver of liability signed by the applicant releasing the Village of Durand and agreeing to indemnify and hold the Village of Durand harmless from any and all claims resulting either directly or indirectly from the operation of the OHV or UTV on Village roadways - e.
+Proof of current insurance coverage will be required and verified prior to the issuance of a renewal permit.

+- (e) Every application for a permit shall be made on the form(s) as provided by the Village of Durand which shall contain the following information: - i.
+Name and address of applicant - ii.
+Name of liability insurance carrier and proof of insurance - iii.
+Serial number, make, model and description of the OHV or UTV - iv.
+Waiver of liability signed by the applicant releasing the Village of Durand and agreeing to indemnify and hold the Village of Durand harmless from any and all claims resulting either directly or indirectly from the operation of the OHV or UTV on Village roadways and/or the property commonly identified as "Medina Manor".
+(Ord.
+2022-9; 7/25/22; revised Ord.
+2024-13; 5/13/24) - v.
 A signed statement by the applicant verifying that the OHV or UTV is in compliance with all provisions of the Village of Durand's Code of Ordinances and the Illinois Vehicle Code.
 (Ord.
-2022-9; 7/25/22)

-- f.
-Photocopy of the applicant's current driver's license - g.
-Any such other and further information as the Village of Durand may require from time to time. - F. After completion of the application and payment of the permit fee, the applicant shall present the OHV or UTV to the Village Chief of Police, or his or her designee, for an inspection to determine whether the OHV or UTV may be operated on Village roadways. - G. If the applicant and OHV/UTV are qualified under the terms and conditions of this Chapter, the Village Chief of Police, or his or designee, shall issue a permit as visible proof of compliance.
+2022-9; 7/25/22) - vi.
+Photocopy of the applicant's current driver's license - vii.
+Any such other and further information as the Village of Durand may require from time to time. - (f) If the applicant and OHV/UTV are qualified under the terms and conditions of this Chapter, the Village Chief of Police, or his or designee, shall issue a permit as visible proof of compliance.
 The permit shall be displayed at all times on the rear of the OHV or UTV.